Glossary and Definitions ...

 A demonym for Saint Paul is Saint Paulite.

-For example: My brother now lives in another state, yet he still thinks of himself as a Saint Paulite.
+For example: My nephew moved when young, yet he still thinks of himself as a Saint Paulite.

 - Quinquennial Census

 - The Statistics Canada (StatCan) Census is conducted every 5 years with the purpose of counting the people living in Canada.
 This is known as a 'Quinquennial' Census.
 The process of taking a Census is called an 'Enumeration'.

 The purpose of the Census is to provide information about the demographic and social characteristics of the people of Canada.
 The results of the Census goes to the federal, provincal, territorial and local governments to support their planning and administrative activities.

 The most recent StatCan census was conducted in 2011.
 The next Quinquennial Census will be conducted in 2016.